 With this in mind, Sabrina went on to create R&B Counseling.
 This new non-profit organization is dedicated to serving refugees and BIPOC communities.
 R&B Counseling will provide a pathway for BIPOC therapists to qualify for public loan forgiveness without sacrificing their income.
 This creates a win-win situation where clients can receive the support they need to heal and thrive, and therapists can pursue their calling with dignity and financial security.
 The end result is a more inclusive, equitable, and compassionate mental health system that serves the needs of all communities.

 Sabrina is highly invested in exploring innovative approaches to mental health treatment.
 As a pro-psychedelics and anti-prohibition clinician, Sabrina believes that ketamine-infused therapy, along with MDMA and psilocybin-assisted therapy, can be a game-changer for individuals living with PTSD and Major Depressive Disorder.
 Not only is she a firm advocate of this therapeutic approach, but Sabrina herself has undergone ketamine therapy, fueling her desire to deepen her knowledge and expertise in this area.
-She recently completed ketamine-assisted psychotherapy training through the Transpersonal Research Institute of Psychotherapeutic Psychedelics and has been accepted into the California Institute of Integral Studies to earn a certificate in psychedelic-assisted therapies and research.
+She completed ketamine-assisted psychotherapy training through the Transpersonal Research Institute of Psychotherapeutic Psychedelics.

 Sabrina is proud of her Indian-American cultural background and is passionate about serving the immigrant and refugee populations.
-Sabrina hopes to assist in increasing access to psychedelic mental health treatment, particularly for lower-income minority communities who have been disproportionately impacted by the failed War on Drugs.
+Sabrina hopes to assist in increasing access to psychedelic mental health treatment, particularly for lower-status communities who have been disproportionately impacted by the failed War on Drugs.

 Sabrina's tireless efforts and tireless spirit make her a beacon of hope for those seeking a brighter tomorrow.
 Stone Catchers Counseling and R&B Counseling is a testament to her unwavering passion for helping others and her steadfast belief in the catharsis that therapy can provide.